syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Axis.md

 ![](Axis_images/axisLabelStyle.png)

-**Label Formatting**
+**Label formatting**

-To modify the format of axis labels, you need to use the `LabelFormat` property.
+To modify the format of axis labels, you should use the `LabelFormat` property.
 The following code sample describes how to display the ‘%’ symbol in secondary axis labels.

 {% highlight xaml %}